basarozogut/RedmineTelegramBot/README.md

 - **Context cancellation:** You can cancel any command before the command is fully prepared for execution.

 ## Motivation of the Software:
 It might seem unnecessary to create a bot/command interpreter for Redmine but of course I had my personal motivations for making one.
-My motivations for this project are based purely on personal growth and personal use cases.
+My motivations for this project are based purely based on learning purposes and personal use cases.

 ### General Motivations:
 - **Practicality:** Sometimes an idea or bug pops up from nowhere so you may need to create an issue for it immediately.
 Seems like Redmine is mostly designed to be used from a PC, so the mobile experience is not the best.
 Still, this bot is mostly tech savy friendly, not for everyone.